sensu/sensu-docs/content/sensu-go/5.16/api/role-bindings.md

 ---
 title: "Role bindings API"
 linkTitle: "Role Bindings API"
-description: "The role bindings API provides HTTP access to role binding data.
-Here’s a reference for the role bindings API in Sensu Go, including examples for returning lists of role bindings, creating Sensu role bindings, and more.
+description: "The Sensu role bindings API provides HTTP access to role binding data.
+This reference includes examples for returning lists of role bindings, creating Sensu role bindings, and more.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: